History of Boone Hall Plantation and Gardens

 In 1817, the plantation was sold to two brothers, John and Henry Horlbeck.
 The brothers were prominent architects and builders in the Charleston area.
 The Horlbecks planted cotton on the plantation and expanded the hand-made brick-laying operation.
 The Laurel Hill Brickyard supplied bricks for many of the most famous historic buildings in the Charleston area.

 These slave cottages are normally found along the drive to the plantation home.
 This was intentional.
-Having your slaves’ quarters lining the front drive is akin to the modern-day displays of expensive cars or other forms of wealth.
+Having your slaves’ living quarters lining the front drive is akin to the modern-day displays of expensive cars or other forms of wealth.
+Today, tour guides refer to the line of original slave cabins as Slave Street.

 During and after the Civil War, the Horlbecks shifted production from cotton to pecan trees.
 By the early 1900s, Boone Hall Plantation was the largest producer of pecans in America.